Capitals–Penguins rivalry: 2016–17

 The series shifted back to the Verizon Center for game five.
 With Sidney Crosby back in the lineup and the Penguins up 2–1 after two periods, they had a chance to close out the series and earn a trip back to the Eastern Conference finals, but it all went downhill for them starting from the puck drop for the third period.
-Nicklas Backstrom, Evgeny Kuznetsov, and Alexander Ovechkin scored to help the Capitals bounce back to win game five, 4–2, and send the series back to Western Pennsylvania for game six.
+Nicklas Bäckström, Evgeny Kuznetsov, and Alexander Ovechkin scored to help the Capitals bounce back to win game five, 4–2, and send the series back to Western Pennsylvania for game six.
 Washington rode their momentum generated in game five into game six, as they tallied the first five goals of the game.
-John Carlson, T. J. Oshie, and Nicklas Backstrom scored once each for the Capitals, while André Burakovsky scored two.
+John Carlson, T. J. Oshie, and Nicklas Bäckström scored once each for the Capitals, while André Burakovsky scored two.
 With Washington leading 5–0 with minutes left, Pittsburgh scored two goals, yet the Capitals still won 5–2.
 Braden Holtby made 16 saves on 18 shots to send the series to a decisive game seven on Washington ice.

 For the fourth time in history, the Washington Capitals and Pittsburgh Penguins played a game seven against each other.
-The first period did not have any goals scored: Marc-Andre Fleury and his counterpart, Holtby, were having a solid game thus far.
+The first period did not have any goals scored – Marc-André Fleury and his counterpart, Holtby, were having a solid game thus far.
 In the second period, the Penguins used a Washington turnover to generate a scoring chance: Jake Guentzel made a timely pass to teammate Bryan Rust, who scored to put the visitors on the board.
 This proved to be the only goal of the period, as the Penguins went into the second intermission up 1–0.
-Then, in the third period, Patric Hornqvist wristed a shot over Holtby's shoulder to add insurance to Pittsburgh's lead.
+Then, in the third period, Patric Hörnqvist wristed a shot over Holtby's shoulder to add insurance to Pittsburgh's lead.
 The Penguins did not relinquish their 2–0 lead, as they shut out their arch-rivals in Washington to advance to the Eastern Conference finals for the second consecutive year.
 Fleury made 29 saves for Pittsburgh in the deciding win.
 The Penguins went on to defeat Ottawa in the conference finals and followed that series victory with a defeat of the Nashville Predators in the 2017 Stanley Cup Final in six games.